Home of the Hamburger

 Across the street stands the 5000 pound grill that cooked The World's Largest Hamburger in 1989 (it fed 13,000 people).
 Atop is a giant "hamburger" that is in fact a cheeseburger -- which is a little greedy of Seymour since, as we all know, the cheesburger was invented in either Pasadena, CA, or Louisville, KY.

-The Seymour Community History Museum now exhibits the World's Largest Collection of Hamburger-Related Items, originally the accumulation of Jeffrey Tenneyson that includes 1,500 pieces of memorabilia.
+The Seymour Community History Museum now exhibits the World's Largest Collection of Hamburger-Related Items.
+Originally the accumulation of the late Jeffrey Tenneyson (RIP 2006) it includes 1,500 pieces of memorabilia and required a semi-truck to haul it to Seymour from Palm Springs, California.